 Step 5: Line a muffin pan with parchment paper liners.
 Fill each halfway with pumpkin batter.
 Add a dollop of the cream cheese mixture.
 Top each with the remaining pumpkin batter.

-Step 6: Place the muffin pan into the oven and bake at 425º F for 5 minutes, then reduce the oven temperature down to 350º F. This high heat in the first five minutes helps create that dome top.
+Step 6: Place the muffin pan into the oven and bake at 425º F for 5 minutes, then reduce the oven temperature to 350º F. This high heat in the first five minutes helps create that dome top.

-If you do not want a dome top, just bake the muffins at 350º F for 20-22 minutes.
+If you do not want a dome top, bake the muffins at 350º F for 20-22 minutes.
 The baking time may vary depending on the cup size of the muffin pan.

 Step 7: Remove the muffins from the oven and place them on a wire cooling rack.